Night at the Museum: Kahmunrah Rises Again: Development

 In 2016, it was reported that a remake of Night at the Museum was in development from Alibaba Pictures Group.
 By August 2018, then-CEO of 20th Century Fox Stacey Snider announced that a television series based on Night at the Museum was in development instead.
 In August 2019, after the acquisition of 21st Century Fox by Disney, the project was confirmed to be still in development as a Disney+ exclusive film.

 In October 2020, it was reported that an animated film titled Night at the Museum: Kahmunrah Rises Again was in development.
 The plot centers around Larry's son, Nick, who is hesitant to follow in his father's footsteps as nightwatchman.
-In addition to Nick and Kahmunrah, the film will also feature other returning characters: Jedediah, Octavius, Theodore "Teddy" Roosevelt and Sacagawea, with the addition of Joan of Arc.
+In addition to Nick and Kahmunrah, the film also features other returning characters: Jedediah, Octavius, Theodore "Teddy" Roosevelt and Sacagawea, with the addition of Joan of Arc.
 In August 2021, Shawn Levy said that the film would debut on Disney+ in 2022.
 In September 2022, Matt Danner revealed he was directing the film; he previously was the creator and showrunner of the Disney animated show Legend of the Three Caballeros (2018).
 Several crew members from Legend of the Three Caballeros worked on the film, with Danner describing it as a "spiritual successor" to the series.
 In November 2022, the release date of December 9, 2022 was revealed.